ejor5/AVACTennisEnrollment/README.md

 - Students with less than 3 present sessions will be flagged for re-enrollment
 - Waitlisted students will be reported for manual review
 - The script automatically handles the registration process for the next month
+- Your credentials are stored securely in a `.env` file

 ## Troubleshooting

 If you encounter any issues:
+1. Make sure Python is installed and added to PATH
-1. Ensure Chrome is installed and up to date
+2. Ensure Chrome is installed and up to date
-2. Check your internet connection
+3. Check your internet connection
-3. Verify your credentials in the `.env` file
-4. Make sure all required packages are installed
+4. Try running `setup.bat` again

 ## Contributing